How Often Should Cast Iron Be Seasoned?

 How Do I Know if My Cast Iron is Seasoned?

-The surface will have a black shiny finish.
+A well-seasoned surface will have a black, shiny finish.
 You will not see any dull or dry-looking spots or any rust.
-When you touch it the surface will not feel sticky or tacky but cool and smooth.
+When you touch it, the surface will not feel sticky or tacky but cool and smooth.

 FAQ’s